rhim-ande/WeatherMachine/README.md

  * **Requirements**
-  The following libraries need to beinstalled fro the program to run:
+  The following libraries need to be installed fro the program to run:
   1. Requests
   2. Pprint
   3. Json